taverianov/cloudlinux-documentation/docs/shared/elevate/README.md

 In addition, make sure your system is running the latest available version of cPanel.

 Ensure that you have the package `ea-cpanel-tools >= 1.0-67.el7.cloudlinux` installed.
 You may need to activate the `cloudlinux-ea4-testing` package repository for that version to become accessible.
 By default, it is located at `/etc/yum.repos.d/cloudlinux-ea4-testing.repo`.

 Download the cPanel ELevate script.

-`wget -O /scripts/elevate-cpanel https://raw.githubusercontent.com/cloudlinux/elevate/cloudlinux-release/elevate-cpanel`
+`wget -O /scripts/elevate-cpanel https://raw.githubusercontent.com/cpanel/elevate/release/elevate-cpanel`

 `chmod 700 /scripts/elevate-cpanel`

 Run a preupgrade check.
 No rpm packages will be installed during this phase.

-`/scripts/elevate-cpanel --check`
+`/scripts/elevate-cpanel --check --upgrade-to=cloudlinux`

 :::tip Note